Whiax/BERT-Transformer-Pytorch/README.md

 This project aims to provide an easy-to-run easy-to-understand code for NLP beginners and people who want to know how Transformers work.
 The project uses a simplified implementation of BERT (unsupervised learning).
-The project can train in 30 minutes on 1 x RTX2070Super GPU.
+The model can train in 30 minutes on 1 x RTX2070Super GPU.

 Vizualization of word embeddings:
 ![alt text](https://miro.medium.com/max/3000/1*tyabpnOIHPhl1ZoQQuSfvw.png)